bassrehab/bassrehab.github.io/_posts/2025-11-19-mcp-maturity-model.md

 **Capabilities unlocked in practice:**

-Early MCP adopters report significant improvements in integration velocity—adding new data sources to agent systems in hours or days instead of weeks.
+Early MCP adopters report significant improvements in integration velocity - adding new data sources to agent systems in hours or days instead of weeks.
 The standardization pays off when you need to scale integrations.

 **Common mistakes:**